 Now I want to bring that activism to the City Council to ensure West Hollywood returns to being a great place to work and live.
 We must have public safety in West Hollywood that effectively keeps our streets safe while respecting the dignity of all who live, work or visit West Hollywood.
-We have to tackle homelessness in a proactive way through increased outreach, compassion and services.
+We have to tackle our unhoused crisis in a proactive way through increased outreach, compassion and services.
 We must actively encourage diversity in our businesses to serve West Hollywood residents and visitors alike.
 And we must strive for a City that is inclusive to all – elders, students, religious minorities, the disabled, our sober community and more.

 I grew up in a small military town in South Carolina just slightly larger than West Hollywood.
 My dad was a truck driver and my mother worked a variety of jobs before deciding to start her own business.
 We moved quite a bit until my parents bought a single family home on a dirt road in Sumter, SC.
 Frustrated and unsatisfied with the education provided in South Carolina's public schools, I convinced my parents to allow me to enroll in Catholic school where I worked in a work-study program to pay off my tuition while also being a cheerleader, student body vice president and an honor student.
 My parents taught me the value of hard work and education at an early age and due to both, I was able to leave SC immediately after high school to attend Occidental College where I studied Theatre and Public Policy.